 This register bit allows the user to freeze the digital clamp loop at any time.
-It is intended for users who want to do their own clamping.
-To do this, disable the current sources for analog clamping via the appropriate register bits, wait until the digital clamp loop settles, and then freeze it via the DCFE bit.
+It is intended for users who would like to do their own clamping.
+Users should disable the current sources for analog clamping via the appropriate register bits, wait until the digital clamp loop settles, and then freeze it via the DCFE bit.

-When DCFE is 0 (default), the digital clamp is operational.
+When DCFE to 0 (default), the digital clamp is operational.